privacybydesign/irma-frontend-packages/plugins/yivi-console/README.md

-# YIVI console
+# Yivi console

-This plugin contains a console based front-end for YIVI flows.
+This plugin contains a console based front-end for Yivi flows.
 It's mostly useful for testing purposes or for use in `nodejs` applications.

 This plugin takes no special options or parameters to the start method.
 It will